-This condition is intended to ensure fire and rescue services are provided adequate access to the affected lots.
+This condition is intended to ensure adequate access to affected lots by fire and rescue services.
 The SDP addresses this requirement and provides the 22-foot-wide pavement width, where appropriate.
 The applicant must provide 18-foot-wide pavement for all other alleys pursuant to Section 24-128(16)(B) of the Subdivision Regulations.